 QDRO Preparers dividing pensions must understand the difference between the traditional defined benefit plan and the cash balance plan because the type of QDRO that is appropriate will be different (as may be the entire marital property division strategy).

 Most attorneys representing Joe the Worker, the participant, lean toward a deferred distribution of the cash balance plan; those representing Joe’s wife, the nonparticipant, push for a cashing out with other offsetting assets.

-To deal with this, a lawyer must determine when the company established the cash balance plan and whether it was converted from a traditional defined benefit plan.
-Then, he can draft a QDRO using one of four basic models.
+To deal with this, a QDRO Preparer must determine when the company established the cash balance plan and whether it was converted from a traditional defined benefit plan.
+Then, he or she can draft a QDRO using one of four basic models.
 They are as follows: